 Participating in higher education ranking or league tables providers with whom we hold a data sharing agreement

-Alumni: How personal data is stored
+Alumni and Supporters: How personal data is stored

 Personal data of alumni, donors and other stakeholders is stored DARO in a propriety cloud-based database supplied by Blackbaud, Inc. called Raiser’s Edge (RE) under a contract for service.
 RE is hosted by Blackbaud on their servers located in the EEA.
 Access to personal data is restricted to the staff in DARO and any other members of the University staff who have a requirement to maintain a relationship with you, and is controlled through password protection and user security profiles.
 Blackbaud Inc. do not permit their staff to have access to the personal data stored in RE.

 The personal data of some alumni and supporters may be stored in a proprietary software application used to manage fundraising campaigns conducted by telephone.
 This software is hosted in the 'cloud' by the third party supplier only for so long as is necessary for the period of the telephone campaign.
 Access to the sotware is restricted to students emplolyed under a contract to make calls to alumni and supporters, the campaign manager and DARO staff and is controlled throught user name and password.

 All University employees, contractors and volunteers that are given access to personal data receive mandatory Data Protection training and have a contractual responsibility to maintain confidentiality.